Zaminur151/Hasan_Shop_Admin/README.md

 # **Hasan Shop Admin**
 _The admin app of Hasan Shop_

+- **Source Code:** at master branch

 ## **🚀 About the Project**
-This is an admin app of Hasan Shop, It has two screen (home_screen and add_product_screen) with simple ui, it's mainly work to add new product, fetch all products and delete product.
+This is an admin app of Hasan Shop, It has two screens (home_screen and add_product_screen) with simple UI, it mainly works to add new products, fetch all products, and delete products.

 ## **✨ Features**